What about Shark vacuum cleaner repair?

 Decoding Shark's Business Model

 Shark’s business strategy unfolds with a certain clarity.
 They market vacuums that offer fair performance but come with a significant drawback – a propensity to break quickly and a design that renders them nearly impossible to repair.
-This strategic move places their customer base in an intricate cycle: users find themselves compelled to purchase another Shark vacuum every other year, shelling out $150-$200 each time.
+This strategic move places their customer base in an intricate cycle: users find themselves compelled to purchase another Shark vacuum every other year, shelling out $150-$300 each time.
+Overtime, most people pay thousands of dollars over the years while incurring a massive headache in the process.
+That’s why we recommend spending more upfront on a brand such as Riccar or Sebo.

 Contrasting Approaches: Breaking the Mold